tomdyson/wagalytics/README.md

 1. Add 'wagtailfontawesome' to INSTALLED_APPS if it's not there already
 1. Update your settings:
  - `GA_KEY_FILEPATH = '/path/to/secure/directory/your-key.json'`

- or when using environment variables (e.g. Heroku)
+ or when using environment variables (e.g. Heroku):
  - `GA_KEY_CONTENT = 'content_of_your_key.json'`
  - `GA_VIEW_ID = 'ga:xxxxxxxx'`